Pronation on Serve

 Why it matters

-Pronation is one of the largest, least visible contributors to serve power.
-SwingVantage tracks the full serve kinetic chain — legs, trunk, shoulder — to assess whether the conditions for strong pronation are present.
+This is one of the least visible contributors to serve power.
+SwingVantage tracks the full chain — legs, trunk, shoulder — to assess whether the conditions for a strong turnover are present at all.

 How it shows up on video

-SwingVantage looks at forearm rotation speed through the contact zone on the serve and cross-references it with leg drive and trunk rotation earlier in the motion to see whether the chain supports strong, natural pronation.
+SwingVantage measures forearm rotation speed through the contact zone and cross-references it against leg drive and trunk rotation earlier in the motion.

 Common mistakes

-- Trying to consciously snap the wrist or forearm to force pronation, which creates tension instead of natural speed
+- Consciously snapping the wrist or forearm to force it, which creates tension instead of speed

-- Serving with an arm-dominant motion that skips leg drive and trunk rotation, weakening pronation at the end of the chain
+- An arm-dominant motion that skips leg drive and trunk rotation, leaving nothing for the last link to amplify

 In SwingVantage Motion Lab